 Coaches teach, guide, and mentor.

-Coaches teach you the methods, show you how “commands” are applied and let you decide how and when to apply the trained methods.
+Coaches teach you the methods, show you how “commands” are applied and eventually let you decide how and when to apply the trained methods.

 A Personal Trainer trains people, Coaches train people how to train better.

 Why do I have the authority to say this?
 Because, they, like most of the population, do not know what an athlete is.

 By their definition, an athlete is somebody who is “proficient in sports and other forms of physical exercise”.

 What does that even mean, “proficient”?

 If I have been training for over 10 years and I have trained numerous people to be stronger and more competent in the Squat, to most beginners, I would seem pretty damn proficient.

 But, if Louie Simmons* walked in, who has been squatting for 40 years, has set multiple world records, and has trained hundreds of athletes to do the same, to him, I might not seem quite so good.